team-telnyx/ai-chatbot/README.md

 ## Future Work

-Our vision for the AI Chatbot extends beyond its current capabilities.
-We are actively working on integrating this solution with our in-house call center, powered by the Telnyx Voice API.
-This will allow our support team to leverage AI-driven assistance for handling calls, answering queries, and providing information to customers in real-time.
-Our goal is to showcase a seamless integration of AI chatbot functionalities with voice API backends, paving the way for innovative customer support solutions.
-Furthermore, this integration will enhance the efficiency of customer support leaders by enabling quicker escalations through advanced features like call recording summaries and improved transcriptions, reinforcing our commitment for leading the way with the customer experience.
+Our vision for the AI Chatbot encompasses a future where it seamlessly integrates with additional Telnyx API products, offering expanded capabilities.
+A particularly promising development is the prospect of incorporating an AI Assistant into call center solutions.
+Telnyx is laying the groundwork for such advancements by leveraging our Voice and Inference APIs, which now feature public endpoints powered by Telnyx GPU-backed services.
+These enhancements are further complemented by our newly introduced APIs for OpenAI-compatible transcriptions and Telnyx Storage summarizations, paving the way for innovative customer engagement solutions.

 ## License